FayAlsalhi/smart-methods/car-detection-opencv/README.md

 Car Detection using OpenCV 🚗📹

 This project demonstrates a simple real-time Car Detection system using OpenCV and Haar Cascade Classifier.
 It processes video frames and identifies cars by drawing bounding boxes around them.

 💡 Overview
 The goal of this project is to detect vehicles in a video using classical computer vision techniques.
 This system can be used as a base for traffic monitoring, smart surveillance, or intelligent transport systems.

 🛠️ Technologies Used
-Python
+-Python

-OpenCV
+-OpenCV

-Haar Cascade (pre-trained model)
+-Haar Cascade (pre-trained model)

 📂 How it Works
 Load the pre-trained Haar cascade classifier for cars.